Divorce and the Marital Home

 Since divorce is often painful, it helps to sell the home quickly, so you can move on.
 Cash buyers, who do not need to obtain mortgage financing, can be your savior here by helping you close the deal in weeks instead of months.

 Who gets the house in a divorce can be a complicated question.
 Before you make any sudden moves, consult your attorney.
 A family law attorney can help you best understand the financial, tax, and legal implications of any action you take when getting divorced.
-If you have any questions about who gets the in a divorce, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free in office consultation.
+If you have any questions about who gets the in a divorce, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.